terigenbuaa/sheep_vision/README.md

 [See our benchmark notes in the RF-DETR documentation.](https://rfdetr.roboflow.com/learn/benchmarks/)

-_We are actively working on a new RF-DETR Large model that will substantially outperform the current RF-DETR Large available in this repository.
-This is why RF-DETR Large is not yet reported on our pareto graph.
-Check back in the next few weeks for our RF-DETR Large launch._
+_We are actively working on RF-DETR Large and X-Large models using the same techniques we used to achieve the strong accuracy that RF-DETR Medium attains.
+This is why RF-DETR Large and X-Large is not yet reported on our pareto charts.
+Check back in the next few weeks for the launch of new RF-DETR Large and X-Large models._

 ## Installation

-Pip install the `rfdetr` package in a [**Python>=3.9**](https://www.python.org/) environment.
+To install RF-DETR, install the `rfdetr` package in a [**Python>=3.9**](https://www.python.org/) environment with `pip`:

 ```bash
 pip install rfdetr